Why we paid this first-time author a six-figure advance for “Free Range Kids”

 But none of them got what I wanted this to be.
 I’ve never thought of it as just a plain old parenting book.
 I saw it – improbably enough – as The Feminine Mystique for children meets Dave Barry.
 Fun and serious and wild and forceful and controversial.

-Then I met Molly, who understood perfectly.
+Then I met Mollie, who understood perfectly.
 She was recommended to me by a publisher who had contacted me after the initial article and was interested in getting me to write a book.
 That was very helpful to me, but she didn’t get the book after all, as you know, and the rest is now.

 Dream author